Ada-Developers-Academy/core-unit-3/tests/testing-in-node.md

 ## Running Tests in VS Code

-We can open our project in VS Code with the `code .` command (remember to run it in the project root).
+Let's open our project in VS Code with the `code .` command (remember to run it in the project root).
 Our tests are in the `test` directory.
-We can open the `fizzbuzz.test.js` file and inspect the tests.
+Open the `fizzbuzz.test.js` file and inspect the tests.

 Notice that the flask icon does not automatically detect our tests.

 ![Flask icon for inspecting tests](../assets/tests__testing-in-node__flask-icon.png)

-We can fix this by installing the [Jest Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest).
-This will allow us to see the tests using the Flask icon in the editor.
+Let's fix this by installing the [Jest Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest).
+This will allow us to see the tests by clicking the flask icon in the editor, which switches us to the Testing panel.

-After installing the extension, we should now see that the Jest extension detected our tests when we click on the flask icon.
+After installing the extension, we should now see that the Jest extension has detected our tests, so click the flask icon to switch to the Testing panel.

 ![Flask icon displays Fizzbuzz tests](../assets/tests__testing-in-node__tests-detected-by-jest-extension.png)